 CARES Act Information

-- The Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law March 27, had many provisions relevant to education and education policy.
-The full text of the act can be found here and New America has published a summary of its education provisions here.
+- On March 27, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law and had many provisions relevant to education and education policy.
+This is the full text of the act and New America published a summary of its education provisions.

 - On April 9, U.S. Secretary of Education Betsy DeVos published a letter to college and university presidents describing CARES Act funding for higher education; on that same day the department of education published this list of allocation amounts for each higher education institution.

 - On April 14, DeVos announced that the nearly $3 billion Governor’s Emergency Education Relief Fund, which was authorized by the CARES Act, would be quickly made available to governors.
-The list of allocation amounts to each state, the District of Columbia and Puerto Rico can be found here and an FAQ document from the U.S. Department of Education can be found here.
-The Hunt Institute is tracking state GEER fund utilization here.
+This is the list of allocation amounts to each state, the District of Columbia and Puerto Rico and a FAQ document from the U.S. Department of Education.
+The Hunt Institute is tracking state GEER fund utilization.

 - On April 21, DeVos announced an additional $6.2 billion available to higher education institutions through the Higher Education Emergency Relief Fund authorized by the CARES Act.

 - On April 23, DeVos announced $13.2 billion in coronavirus pandemic relief through the Emergency and Secondary School Education Relief Fund.
 State education agencies must allocate 90% of the funds to local education agencies.
-The list of allocation amounts for each state, the District of Columbia and Puerto Rico can be found here.
+This is the list of allocation amounts for each state, the District of Columbia and Puerto Rico.

-- On June 5, the U.S. Department of Education released an FAQ document on the maintenance-of-effort requirements applicable to the CARES Act programs, available here.
-On June 8, the department announced that, as authorized in the CARES Act, states may submit waiver applications for an extension of the period of availability of certain IDEA grant award funds; this announcement is available here, and the waiver request form is available here.
+- On June 5, the U.S. Department of Education released a FAQ document on the maintenance-of-effort requirements applicable to the CARES Act programs.
+On June 8, the department announced that, as authorized in the CARES Act, states may submit waiver applications for an extension of the period of availability of certain IDEA grant award funds.

 - On June 19, DeVos announced $127.5 million for the Reimagine Workforce Preparation Grant.
 The funds for this grant are part of the discretionary grant program section of the CARES Act.
 Applications are due August 24th.